microsoft/FluidFramework/packages/framework/synthesize/README.md

 An Ioc type library for synthesizing a fluid IComponent object based on registered providers.

-It allows for the creation of a `Vessel` (Container) that can have providers registered with.
+It allows for the creation of a `DependencyContainer` that can have providers registered with.
 It exposes a `synthesize` method that will return an object with the correct optional and required types requested.

 The returned object is defined as a `Scope` and uses the `IProvideComponent` paradigm to expose the requested types.